 Both ISO 27001 and the GDPR require a risk-based approach to data security.
 Article 35 of the GDPR requires companies to perform data protection impact assessments to assess and identify risks to individuals’ data.
-These assessments are mandatory before undertaking high-risk processing, such as systematic monitoring of extremely sensitive data.
+This GDPR risk assessment is mandatory before undertaking high-risk processing, such as systematic monitoring of extremely sensitive data.

 ISO 27001 also advises organizations to conduct a thorough risk assessment to identify threats and vulnerabilities that might affect their assets (Clause 6.1.2), and to select appropriate information security measures based on the results of that risk assessment (Clause 6.1.3).